PBO 101 - Citizen's Academy

 - Practical Exercise – Students will be able to participate in a tough budgeting exercise to experience the decision-making processes that go into deciding how programs/positions/expenditures are prioritized.

-- Participants will learn about the responsibilities of municipal law enforcement agencies and the specific programs and services offered to Pittsboro residents and business owners by the Pittsboro Police Department.
+- Participants will learn about the responsibilities of municipal law enforcement agencies, local law enforcement statistics, and the specific programs and services offered to Pittsboro residents and business owners by the Pittsboro Police Department.

-- Practical Exercise – Participants will have the opportunity to explore police equipment, including wearing a vest and duty gear (with mock equipment) and law enforcement vehicles.
+- Practical Exercise – Participants will have the opportunity to explore police equipment, law enforcement vehicles, get a demonstration of speed measuring devices, and have small group discussions with our Police Officers.

 - Participants will learn about the basics of the Planning and Downtown departments, including the basics of land use planning and the utility of requiring permitting, the functions of the Planning Board and Board of Adjustment, and the programs offered by the Downtown Department, including the Downtown Advisory Board.